 The beauty of this ice cream is its simplicity.
 It’s delicious enough to eat by itself.
 This time I added 1/2 cup of toffee bits and 1/2 cup of toasted pecans because I have plans to make ice cream sandwiches with it and some maple snickerdoodles – that cookie recipe will be coming soon.
 But we’ve topped it with caramel, nuts, chocolate, sliced bananas, fruit sauce or fresh fruit, put it on warm apple crisp or pie, spooned on concentrated coffee or espresso for affogato, and even drop a generous spoonful into afternoon coffee.
 Stir in your favorite chopped cookies or candy.
 Mash fresh berries, let them sit for an hour, then add the berries and accumulated juice right at the end of the mixing time.
 Mint or lemon verbena leaves heated with the mixture and allowed to cool with it, then removed before freezing, will add a subtle flavor.
 Some people recommend adding an ounce of booze to keep the ice cream from freezing too much.
 If you’re lucky enough to have access to fresh, whole fat, unhomogenized milk, you can use that instead of commercial half and half.
 When we milked goats I used their fresh milk.

 Homemade ice cream will freeze best in an airtight container that exposes a lot of surface.
 A rectangular loaf shape with a tight cover works well for these small batches.
 We keep ours in an upright freezer at 0°F. It still melts more quickly than commercially made ice cream and will not have its very smooth texture, but like I said, nobody is complaining.
-It’s not the kind of food you take your time to finish.

 – Joan, 15 June 2019